vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 ## Fixtures

 Fixtures are defined in YAML files, and their role is to initialize our models with sample data for the sole purpose of testing.
 They allow us to then easily use this data in our test cases without corrupting our development database.
-As an example, below is a fixture file for a model in phindee called `Place`:
+As an example, below is a fixture file for a model in Phindee called `Place`:

 ``` yaml places.yml
 thai: